nextgis/docs_ngweb/source/connections.rst

    Selecting  "WMS connection" resource type

-Create resource dialog for WMS connection is presented on :numref:`admin_layers_create_wms_connection_name`.
 Enter the name of the resource that will be displayed in the administrator interface.
 Not to be confused with layer name in a database.
 "Keyname" field is optional.

 .. figure:: _static/create_wms_connection_name_en.png
    :name: admin_layers_create_wms_connection_name